Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Preliminaries

 The following structural property, which follows directly from the equivalence between centered colorings and \emph{treedepth}, make them an attractive tool for algorithm design.

-\begin{proposition}[Low treedepth colorings~\cite{NOdM08a}] Let $\mc G$ be a graph class of bounded expansion.
-There exists a function $f$ such that for every $G \in \mc G$, $r \in \N$, the graph $G$ can be colored with $f(r)$ colors so that any $i < r$ color classes induce a graph of treedepth $\leq i$ in $G$.
+\begin{proposition}[$p$-treedepth colorings~\cite{NOdM08a}] Let $\mc G$ be a graph class of bounded expansion.
+There exists a function $f$ such that for every $G \in \mc G$, $p \in \N$, the graph $G$ can be colored with $f(p)$ colors so that any $i < p$ color classes induce a graph of treedepth $\leq i$ in $G$.
 This coloring can be computed in linear time. \end{proposition}

-For those unfamiliar with this notion, the \emph{treedepth} of a graph~$G$ is the lowest rooted forest whose closure contains~$G$ as a subgraph.
+For those unfamiliar with this notion, the \emph{treedepth} of a graph~$G$ is the lowest depth of a rooted forest whose closure contains~$G$ as a subgraph.
 A \emph{treedepth decomposition} of $G$ is simply a forest with vertex set $V(G)$ witnessing this fact.
 To put this width measure into perspective: a graph of treedepth at most~$t$ cannot contain a path of length $2^t$ \emph{and} has pathwidth at most $t-1$.
+Importantly, a graph has treedepth~$t$ if and only if it admits a centered coloring with $t$ colors.
+In one direction, imagine coloring the vertices of a graph according to their depth in the treedepth decomposition; then every connected subgraph receives a center (since it is connected, there is a single highest vertex in the decomposition, which thus receives a unique color).
+In the other direction, given a centered coloring with $t$ colors, we can construct a treedepth decomposition of depth $t$ by using the centers of its connected components as roots for the decomposition, removing these vertices from the graph and recursing on the resulting connected components.
+Thus the terms `$p$-centered colorings' and `$p$-treedepth colorings' are synonymous.

 An example of a $5$-centered coloring and treedepth-decompositions of a selected subset of colors can be found in Figure~\ref{fig:td-coloring} on page \pageref{fig:td-coloring}.
 For more information about treedepth see e.g.~\cite{treedepthfpt}.

 \Nesetril and Ossona de Mendez show that graph classes of bounded expansion are precisely those for which there exists a function $f$ such that every member~$G$ of the graph class satisfies $\chi_p(G) \leq f(p)$ (see Theorem~7.1 in~\cite{NOdM08}).
 In~\cite{NOdM08a}, the authors also showed how to obtain a $p$-centered coloring with at most $P(f(p))$ colors for each fixed~$p$ in linear time, where~$P$ is some polynomial of degree roughly~$2^{2^p}$.
 We will make use of this algorithm in Sections~\ref{sec:experiments} and~\ref{sec:AlgoImplications} and see that the actual number of colors is manageable.